NRMN - CIC Academic Network (NRMN-CAN)

 The NIH-funded National Research Mentoring Network (NRMN) – CIC Academic Network (CAN) initiative addresses the need for greater diversity in the biomedical academic research workforce across the country and is designed to support the academic career path of researchers from underrepresented backgrounds.

-The goal of NRMN-CAN is to provide professional development experiences to aspiring scientists, especially Postdocs from underrepresented populations in the biomedical workforce and to assist mentors in developing core competencies for mentoring and grantwriting.
+NRMN-CAN provides professional development, grantwriting, and mentor training to Early Stage Investigators from underrepresented populations in the biomedical workforce and assists mentors in developing core competencies for mentor facilitating and grantwriting coaching.

 Latest News and Announcements